twylie/virosearch/README.md

 These first three commands, in succession, will prepare an instance of the **ViroSearch** variant calling pipeline.
 Command one downloads the required reference genome sequence.
 Command two indexes the reference genome sequence for mapping and analysis.
 Command three prepares a bare/minimal instance of the variant calling pipeline.
 In command three, we are using all of the default paramters for the `virosearch varcallpe` command, only supplying the required arguments for the command.

-The supplied `--sample-key` argument in this case points to a very small tab-delimited file that associates samples to reference genomes (see ==TK== for details on this format).
+The supplied `--sample-key` argument in this case points to a very small tab-delimited file that associates samples to reference genomes (see [Sample Key](https://github.com/twylie/virosearch#sample-key) for details on this format).

 ```plaintext
 TestSampleOne	NC_007605.1 NC_009334.1	/testing/sample1.100k.r1.fastq.gz	/testing/sample1.100k.r2.fastq.gz